vl00/CSharp.MethodInterceptor/README.md

 [![NuGet](https://img.shields.io/nuget/v/CSharp.MethodInterceptor.svg?style=flat)](https://www.nuget.org/packages/CSharp.MethodInterceptor#versions-body-tab)

 A sample <b>aop</b> implementation base on System.Reflection.DispatchProxy.
-It also work well on async/await method.
+It also work well on async-await and sync method.

 How to use?
 See the sample code below: (也可以运行项目ConsoleApp2)